cognesy/instructor-php/README.md

 - [PHP DocBlock](https://docs.phpdoc.org/2.9/references/phpdoc/index.html) type hinting conventions,
 - [Symfony](https://symfony.com/doc/current/index.html) serialization and validation capabilities

-Currently, Instructor for PHP works with [OpenAI API](https://platform.openai.com/docs/), but support for other models may be added in the future.

 ## Dependencies

 Instructor for PHP is compatible with PHP 8.2 or later and, due to minimal dependencies, should work with any framework of your choice.

-- [OpenAI PHP client](https://github.com/openai-php/client) - for communication with OpenAI API
 - [Symfony components](https://symfony.com/) - for validation, serialization and other utilities
 - [Jasny PHP DocBlock Parser](https://www.jasny.net/phpdoc-parser/) - for parsing PHP DocBlocks

 ## TODOs